 1. Environmental Representations

 1.2 The Parties state that they [and their subcontractors] are in substantial compliance with the Environmental Legislation, the Sustainability Policy and the applicable Environmental Standards and Guidelines, with the exception of any action specifically noted in the Environmental Action Plan as still pending, with respect to achieving substantial compliance.
-Each Party further represents and warrants that [at the date of this agreement] in the last 6 years, it has not been fined or convicted of any offence involving the environment, nor has it been the subject of any investigation, inquiry or enforcement proceedings regarding any offence or alleged offence of or in connection with damage to the environment.
+Each Party further represents and warrants that [at the date of this Agreement] in the last six (6) years, it has not been fined or convicted of any offence involving the environment, nor has it been the subject of any investigation, inquiry or enforcement proceedings regarding any offence or alleged offence of or in connection with damage to the environment.